Plein-air painter West Fraser calls Southern Coast home.

 The 20th century’s California Impressionists—Edgar Payne, William Wendt, Alson Skinner Clark, Hanson Puthuff and Guy Rose—were also a group that inspired West, as they too focused on the natural land around them, unlike many French Impressionists, who preferred to paint city scenes, industrial sights and modern life with attention on human activity.

-“Many artists that I admire from this era were capturing vanishing cultures, lifestyles and places, as in my work, I have naturally been interested in a specificity of place or documentation angle,” explains West, who was born in 1955 in Savannah and moved to Hilton Head Island with his father, Joseph B. Fraser (Charles E. Fraser’s older brother), and witnessed the transformation of Hilton Head with the development of Sea Pines Plantation.
+Born in 1955 in Savannah and West moved to Hilton Head Island with his father, Joseph B. Fraser (Charles E. Fraser’s older brother).
+Hwitnessed the transformation of Hilton Head with the development of Sea Pines Plantation.

-This huge transformation—from a wild, yet serene, sea island to gated communities and golf courses—is, perhaps, why West seeks to capture the coasts and cultures that seem to be disappearing.
-That’s what led him to Toomer’s in Bluffton, where he painted the Bluffton Oyster Factory Shuckers, which got such a great response West established The Joseph Bacon and Carolyn Bexley Fraser Sustainable Seafood Harvest Fund at The Community Foundation of the Lowcountry to help protect local waterways.
-“Money raised from the sale of reproductions of the painting go directly to the fund to be used for conservation programs and efforts which are focused on maintaining the Port Royal Sound Basin and the Calibogue Sound Basin and the surrounding areas as a healthy ecosystem and viable estuaries for sustainable seafood harvest, today and into the future,” he says.
+The response led West to establish The Joseph Bacon and Carolyn Bexley Fraser Sustainable Seafood Harvest Fund.
+He also gives to the Community Foundation of the Lowcountry to help protect local waterways.
+“Money raised from the sale of reproductions of the painting go directly to fund conservation programs and efforts.
+They help maintain the Port Royal Sound Basin and the Calibogue Sound Basin.
+They promote a healthy ecosystem and viable estuaries for sustainable seafood harvest, today and into the future,” he says.

-“I paint to give people a window to a world that is both reminiscent and truthful of a place I love and respect,” West reveals.
+“I paint to give people a window to a world of a place I love and respect,” West reveals.
 “I also hope my work builds appreciation of this coastal region and beyond.”